 Embarrassed: Believes No One Will Grant Credit

 My very good friend, we’ll call him Ramsey (not David), does not use credit.
 Mind you, he’s not just a simple follower of some nameless cult leader advocating that no one should ever use credit.
-Ramsey’s a regular fellow, professional, married with children and a grandchild, too.
-Ramsey simply does not use credit and has not used credit in the past 6-8 years.
+Ramsey’s a regular fellow, professional, married with grown children and grandchildren, too.
+Ramsey simply does not use credit and has not used credit in the past 8+ years.
 The only credit he’s had in the past several years is bad credit due to medical bills.
 These are the type of medical bills CFPB studied and recently discussed.
 These are the medical bills which have ruined credit for so many for so long.
 This is compounded if one is not offsetting the bad credit with good credit.
 And he wonders why he has such poor credit scores.
 One must use credit to get credit for using credit.

 Fear of Credit